mdub/another_enum/README.md

     Colour.all          #=> [Colour.red, Colour.green, Colour.blue]
     Colour.codes        #=> ["red", "green", "blue"]

-`EnumType.define` takes a block, which can be used to define methods on the singleton values, e.g.
+`EnumeratedType.define` takes a block, which can be used to define methods on the singleton values, e.g.

-    class CreditCardType < EnumType
+    class CreditCardType < EnumeratedType

       define :visa do